Mortgages for Pensioners and Older Borrowers

 Here’s an overview of some of the important areas that lenders will look at when deciding whether or not they’re willing to offer a mortgage for pensioners and retired borrowers:

 • Employment: once you reach retirement age, you might want to continue working and earning an income (perhaps less likely if you’re over 70 or 75).
-If you do this, lenders will want to make sure it’s not just in the short term that you can afford payments and you have a plan for the years ahead when relying solely on your pension funds
+If you do this, lenders will want to make sure it’s not just in the short term that you can afford payments and that you have a plan for the years ahead when relying solely on your pension funds

-• Your deposit: like with most mortgages, the size of your deposit can play an important role.
+• Your deposit: Like most mortgages, the size of your deposit can play an important role.
 Some lenders will have maximum LTV caps for older borrowers using pension income.
 A larger deposit can also lead to more competitive rates and terms.
 But, no matter the size of your deposit, an experienced broker can still find you a great deal.

 • Term length: depending on your age and financial security, you may have to opt for a shorter term length for some lenders to feel comfortable arranging a mortgage.